 If there is anything we need to look out for, or may just be peculiar to your dog (such as a limp) we need to know.

 If your dog is on prescription diet, again, please bring enough to last his or her stay.

-Again written instructions or descriptions are great.
-We do need to know if your dog needs to be muzzled to be given ear drops or when taken to the vets, for example.
+Detailed written instructions or descriptions are invaluable, such as if your dog needs to be muzzled to be given ear drops or when taken to the vets.

 If your dog is following a training programme we will try to accommodate this wherever possible.